LlamaTouch/LlamaTouch/README.md

 - **A task description**: e.g., "Reserve a rental car in Los Angeles from June 1st-7th, with a budget of up to $60 per day on Expedia"
 - **A sequence of UI representations and actions** to complete the task
-    - UI representations: pixel-level screenshots and textual view hierarchies
+    - UI representations: pixel-level screenshots, textual view hierarchies, and activity name
     - Actions: concrete actions recorded on a UI representation
-- **Annotated essential states**: e.g., a textbox in the screen with the text "Your cart is empty"
+- **Annotated essential states**: e.g., a textbox in the screen with the text "Your cart is empty" as shown below

 A visualized example in shown in the following figure.